Main Conference Day 3 - 2026 - European Time GMT+1

 - Sophia Hober, PhD - Professor of Molecular Biotechnology, KTH Royal Institute of Technology

 Systemic toxicities from target expression on healthy tissues limit cancer therapy.
-The PrimeBody platform employs protease-cleavable linkers and affinity-tuned masking to generate tumor-activated biologics with exceptional systemic stability and efficient tumor activation.
-VOR-101, a masked, Fc-enhanced CD47 blocker, remains inert in circulation but rapidly activates in tumors, achieving >700-fold selectivity.
-It delivers ~100-fold higher exposure than conventional agents without toxicity, driving durable tumor regressions and a markedly improved therapeutic index.
+The PrimeBody platform uses protease-cleavable linkers and affinity-tuned masking to create tumor-activated biologics with high systemic stability and efficient tumor activation.
+VOR-101, a masked Fc-enhanced CD47 blocker, remains inert in circulation but activates in tumors, achieving ~1000-fold selectivity and ~100-fold higher exposure without added toxicity.
+This drives durable regressions and an improved therapeutic index.
+Applications to cytokines and TCEs will also be presented.

 - Ugur Eskiocak, Ph.D - CEO, Voro Therapeutics